September 21-23, 2017 • Dartmouth College • Hanover, NH

 This conference will bring together distinguished scholars from two subfields that seldom exchange ideas – urban and community studies and social psychology – to present and discuss their research related to interaction across racial and ethnic difference.
 Urban and community scholars have documented changes and identified challenges to social cohesion resulting from increasing racial and ethnic diversity, but lack a deeper understanding of the small group processes that may facilitate solidarity.
 Social psychologists have identified the conditions that foster cooperation, justice, trust and commitment in interactions and small groups, but rarely apply their theoretical insights outside of the lab.
 We hope that the conference will offer new insights into the social interventions and policies that will most help build community and reduce inequality in diverse neighborhoods.

-This event is sponsored by the following groups at Dartmouth College: the Department of Sociology, the Rockefeller Center for Public Policy, the Office of the President, Office of the Dean of Faculty, and Office of the Provost, South House, the Institute for Diversity and Equity, and the Dartmouth Center for the Advancement of Learning.
+This event is sponsored by the following groups at Dartmouth College: the Department of Sociology, the Rockefeller Center for Public Policy, the Offices of the President, Provost, Dean of Faculty, and Dean of the College, South House, the Office of Institutional Diversity and Equity, and the Dartmouth Center for the Advancement of Learning.